-Americans, please note, this is the flour and caraway seeds kind, not the Irish-American sweet version.
-See here for the Irish Soda Bread debate.
+Americans, please note, this is the flour and caraway seeds kind, not the Irish-American sweet version (which is also tasty).
+See here for the great Irish Soda Bread debate.

 Happy St. Paddy’s! (oh and yeah, it’s Paddy, not Patty)